aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/autofilter/filter-a-list-using-a-color-filter/_index.md

 keywords: "Adds a color filter on an Excel worksheet."
 description: "The Aspose.Cells Cloud API supports adding a color filter on an Excel worksheet.
 SDK support kinds of development languages.
 They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
 weight: 65
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdown, Add a color filter in an Excel worksheet
+kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, JSON, Markdown, Add a color filter in an Excel worksheet
 ---

 This REST API indicates to add a `color filter` on an Excel Worksheet.